 Once we have collated the data from our data source, the first step is to calculate the return series for the five banks from 2002 to 2014.

 We are measuring the rate of change in shareholders’ equity from one quarter to the next quarter.
 Here are the results for the 5 banks based on the dataset from 2002 to 2014.
 Barclays’ data as discussed is on a semiannual basis.
 All other banks are on a quarterly basis.

 Step 2 – Plot the distribution for changes in Shareholders’ Equity

-The probability of a negative change is also highest for Citi and Barclays compared to Goldman, Wells and JP Morgan.
-Interestingly enough in terms of distribution of Barclays is centered around the highest median change of 13%.
+In comparison to Goldman, Wells and JP Morgan, the probability of a negative change is also highest for Citi and Barclays.
+Interestingly enough, the distribution of Barclays centers around the highest median change of 13%.
 The other four are all lower than 13%.

 Step 3 – Find the worst return (percentage terms) and worst loss in absolute terms

-The changes in Shareholders equity histogram series above gives us the worst case change (in percentage terms) for each of our banks.
-We apply the percentage change on the most recent Shareholders equity value to estimate the absolute worst case change in dollar terms.
+The changes in the shareholders’ equity histogram series above gives the worst case change (in percentage terms) for each bank.
+We apply the percentage change on the most recent shareholders’ equity value to estimate the absolute worst case change in dollar terms.

 There are two sets of worst case loss figures.
-The first uses the last full year results Shareholders equity figures (as of 31 December 2013).
+The first uses the last full year results of shareholders equity figures (as of 31 December 2013).

 The second set of numbers uses the most recent quarter (30th June 2014) figures to estimate the worst case loss.